Statutes of the British Crystallographic Association

 The Council may fill casual vacancies for the period till the next Annual General Meeting.

 In determining eligibility for nomination, service under Statute D.7(a) or By-Law E.3 for a period of less than a year shall be ignored, and for a period greater than a year shall be counted as a full term.

 All Members are entitled to vote in the elections.

 F. Duties of the Officers

-The President shall act as a chairman at all General Meetings and all sessions of the Council unless unavoidably prevented, and shall ensure that the other Officers discharge their duties.
+The President shall act as a chair at all General Meetings and all sessions of the Council unless unavoidably prevented, and shall ensure that the other Officers discharge their duties.

 The Vice-President shall deputise for the President if requested by the President to do so, or in the absence of the President.